severinferard/movuino-firmware/README.md

 * All the parameters named `xxxPeriod` and `xxxDuration` are expressed in milliseconds.
 * If the specified `times` parameter in the `/vibroPulse` message equals `-1`, the pulse will go on forever until a new message with another value is received
 * `/wifi/state` is the only message not sent via WiFi, as it gives the WiFi connection state in real-time (0 is disconnected, 1 is connected, and 2 is connecting).
-* When the `sendSingleFrame` option is enabled, sensors values and the button state are sent altogether in the `/frame` message, at 1000 * `outputFramePeriod` Hz.
+* When the `sendSingleFrame` option is enabled, sensor values and the button state are sent altogether via the `/frame` message, at 1000 * `outputFramePeriod` Hz.
 * If `sendSingleFrame` is disabled, sensor values are sent via the `/sensors` message at 1000 * `outputFramePeriod` Hz, and the button state is sent via the `/button` message on value change only.
 * For the time being webSocket transmission of OSC messages is not implemented, so if the network has a lot traffic, it is advised to enable `sendSingleFrame` to avoid losing button state messages, and to configure the board through serial connection for the same reason.

 ## AP mode

 The firmware also allows to boot in Access Point mode, providing access to a configuration page where all the settings can be modified and stored to the local configuration file.

 To boot in AP mode, turn the movuino on while holding the button, and wait until the blue LED starts blinking quickly to release it.
 The movuino will create a network named `movuino-xxxxxxxxxx`.
 Connect to this network, then visit the url `http://192.168.1.1` and you should see the configuration page appear, which will let you change all the settings available via OSC.